alces-flight/flight-fact/CONTRIBUTING.md

-# Contributing to Flight Metadata
+# Contributing to Flight Fact

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

-You want to contribute to Flight Metadata?
+You want to contribute to Flight Fact?
 Welcome!
 Please read this document to understand what you can do:

  * [Code of Conduct](#code-of-conduct)